Storage Unit Prices in 2024

 Figure out the perfect amount of square footage by consulting a comprehensive storage size guide

-Seasonality and Availability
+Factor #4: Seasonality and Availability

-Did you know that self storage prices are often lower in the winter?
+Did you know that self-storage prices are often lower in the winter?
 Approximately 80% of moves in America occur between the months of April and September, which increases the demand for storage during spring and summer.
 So, if possible, think about waiting to rent storage during lower-rate seasons.

-Insurance
+Factor #5: Insurance

 Most traditional storage facilities require you to protect your possessions with some insurance coverage.

 If you have renters or homeowners insurance, your policy might cover a certain percentage of your storage unit costs.
-However, if your policy does not cover storage (or if you don’t possess either form of insurance,) you may have the option to purchase insurance through your storage facility.
+However, if your policy does not cover storage (or if you don’t possess either form of insurance), you may have the option to purchase insurance through your storage facility.

 Just keep in mind that not all facilities offer insurance.
 Also, if you are able to opt for storage insurance, know that the cost of the insurance premiums will be added to your monthly storage unit price.
 If the storage unit center does not offer insurance, you can always inquire about affordable protection plans.